jGiltinan/seai/assignments/I4_requirements_architecture.md

 * [ ] 25 points: Three risks from wrong predictions are described that are relevant in the scenario (10p).
 For each risk a plausible mitigation strategy is suggested and explained (15p).
 * [ ] 15 points: Description of a fourth deployment architecture is included.
 For each of the 4 design alternatives all 8 quality attributes are analyzed plausibly.
 * [ ] 15 points: Recommendation for a deployment decision provided and justified (10p).
 The justification clearly makes tradeoffs among the qualities and weighs the relative importance of the qualities (5p).
-* [ ] 20 points: Telemetry design suggested and justified (10p).
-Clear description of quality measures and how they can be derived from the telemetry data (5p).
-The justification considers the amount of data transmitted or stored, how telemetry copes with rare events, and whether telemetry can detect both false positives and false negatives (5p).
-* [ ] (optional) 10 bonus points: One risk analysis technique systematically applied to understand risks.
-Supporting evidence provided.
-Insights from applying the method discussed.
+* [ ] 20 points: One risk analysis technique systematically applied to understand risks (10p).
+Supporting evidence provided (5p).
+Insights from applying the method discussed (5p).